jerryjappinen/Servant/sites/home/technical-docs/theme-packages/urls-in-stylesheets.md

 ### Root-relative URLs

-Root-relative URLs point to the root of the theme folder:
+Root-relative URLs point to the root of the site or theme folder:

 ##### themes/default/layout/footer.css
 	#footer {